pippinbarr/combat-at-the-movies/process/process-journal.md

 Is the point of this game that it's literally _Combat_, and therefore an Atari take on these things?
 Or is the point that it's move scene re-expressed using a tank and _Combat_ happens to be an iconic tank game that gives it some kind of grounding?
 And also provides constraints of other things like graphic and sound and so forth.

 I feel a little confused by the project right now.
 Can you tell?

+# Death to tilemaps (Wednesday, 13 May 2020, 11:55AM)

+It's not reflected in the codebase because I just discarded all the changes (thanks Git!), but I spent a good (bad) hour trying to use a tilemap as the basis for drawing levels in the game, to no real avail.
+It's probably some dumb little thing I'm doing, but in the end who cares.

+My new plan: draw tiny little levels in Pixen, do pixel collision as with the tanks, and hey presto.

+This stuff is SO boring.

+It's probably a good data point showing that not every single thing that happens during development is actually of interest or really worth dwelling on.
+This was just a technical moment that led nowhere.